hpgbproductions/EmuTrainStopBar/README.md

 - PINE is used to get information from emulators.
 Make sure that it is enabled.
 Activation for selected emulator versions:
     - PCSX2 2.\*: Tools > Show Advanced Settings ON.
 System > Settings > Advanced > scroll to the bottom.
     - RPCS3 0.0.38: [Top row] Configuration > IPC.
-- Only works on Windows.
+- Only tested on Windows.
+Not tested with Linux-Windows compatibility software.
+- Not tested on big-endian devices.
+I suspect that the distance-reading section is endian-dependent.

 ### How to Use